hverinaz/LFM-2P/README.md

-This repository hosts the code for our publication "Physics-based Deep Learning for Imaging Neuronal Activity via Two-photon and Light Field Microscopy".
+Welcome to the code repository for our paper, "Physics-based Deep Learning for Imaging Neuronal Activity via Two-photon and Light Field Microscopy", available at https://ieeexplore.ieee.org/document/10141580.
+Our work presents a deep learning framework for neuronal activity imaging, integrating LFM's rapid imaging with the high-resolution capabilities of 2P microscopy.
-As mntiond in our paper https://ieeexplore.ieee.org/document/10141580, setting up the forward model for rapid computation and initializing the reconstruction network is essential before proceeding to adversarial training.
-Please execute the code in the following sequence:
+To apply the framework to your datasets, initiate the process with the following scripts in order:

 initFrwd.py - Initializes the forward model.
 initG.py - Sets up the generative network.